Ground-State Analysis for an Exactly Solvable Coupled-Spin Hamiltonian: Conclusion

 \subsection{Acknowledgements}

 EM is supported by CAPES (Brazil).
 JL is supported by the Australian Research Council through Discovery Project DP110101414.
-JL thanks Germ\'an Sierra for numerous insightful discussions on the $p+ip$-pairing Hamiltonian.
+We thank the anonymous referees for their recommendations on revising the manuscript.
+JL thanks Germ\'an Sierra for numerous insightful discussions.